xabbu42/Master/arbeit.md

 mainly concerned with the families of $□$ occurrences and their polarities as defined below.
-We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ explicit in the notation and usable in definitions.
+We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ occurrences explicit in the notation and usable in definitions.

 \Begin{definition}[polarity]
 We assign a *positive* or *negative polarity* relative to $A$ to all